oxidecomputer/tockilator/README.md

 loader, operating system and application) and symbolically interprets the instruction trace to provide a view of execution flow.

+To learn more about the context for Tockilator, see this
+<a href="https://oxidizeconf.com/oxidize-1k/">Oxidize 1K</a> talk,
+<a href="https://www.slideshare.net/bcantrill/tockilator-deducing-tock-execution-flows-from-ibex-verilator-traces">Tockilator: Deducing Tock execution flows from Ibex Verilator traces</a> (<a href="https://www.youtube.com/watch?v=zPuELAzJyno&t=10534s">video</a>).

 Here is an example of Tockilator output for
 <a href="https://github.com/tock/libtock-rs">libtock-rs</a>
 running the <a href="https://github.com/tock/libtock-rs/blob/master/examples/hello_world.rs">hello_world</a> example: